Functional Strength Training

-Being functional means you are able to perform and move with purpose – the ability to do practical activities such as run quickly, jump, lift, move and carry objects.
+Being functional means you are able to perform and move with purpose – the ability to do practical activities such as run quickly, jump, squat with full range, lift and carry objects.

 A functional exercise program reduces the risk of injury, improves joint mobility, stability and coordination.
-You will move smoothly, attain new skills faster and enjoy movement which will make keeping up with training easier.
+If you can move well you will enjoy sport and recreational activities more and will make keeping up with training easier.

 Most people lack control of their body – you need to be able to coordinate it to stimulate it therefore achieving functional freedom is priority.